What a 30-Day Program Health Assessment Actually Finds

 Most engagements begin with a Program Rapid Assessment or Contract Performance Recovery.

 You call Bulwark when a program is slipping, an availability is behind, or leadership can't get a straight answer on where things actually stand.
 In 30 days, you get a quantified diagnosis and a named-owner action plan — not a PowerPoint with recommendations.
+We run it on agentic diagnosis: AI agents reconcile the cost, schedule, and surveillance signals in days, and a CFCM-credentialed advisor validates every finding.

 You call Bulwark when a contract is heading toward a cure notice, a bad CPARS rating, or both.
 We provide executive-level advisory support to your leadership team — rapid assessment, root cause identification, and a documented recovery plan that holds up under government scrutiny.